3 EU prime ministers visit Kyiv as Russian attacks intensify

 The three leaders went ahead with the hours-long train trip despite worries within the European Union about the security risks of traveling within a war zone.

-Poland's Prime Minister Mateusz Morawiecki said on Facebook in the evening that he, deputy Prime Minister Jaroslaw Kaczynski and the Czech and Slovenian leaders were in Kyiv.
+Poland's Prime Minister Mateusz Morawiecki said on social media in the evening that he, deputy Prime Minister Jaroslaw Kaczynski and the Czech and Slovenian leaders were in Kyiv.

-Because of Russia's war on Ukraine the “world has lost its sense of security and innocent people are being killed and losing all their possessions,” Morawiecki said.

-“We must stop this tragedy ... this is why we are .. in Kyiv,” he said.
+“It is here, in war-torn Kyiv, that history is being made.
+It is here, that freedom fights against the world of tyranny.
+It is here that the future of us all hangs in the balance,” Morawiecki said on Twitter.

 It was a strong symbol of support for Ukraine while the long journey over land from Poland to Kyiv sent another signal, too: that most of Ukraine still remains in Ukrainian hands.